How to review your English/literacy policy

 - Having a positive attitude towards reading and enjoying reading for pleasure

-- Being able to write clearly and accurately
+- Being able to write clearly and accurately, and adapting language and writing styles for different purposes

 Your policy might also include some guiding principles to help achieve these aims, such as identifying learning gaps or exposing pupils to different types of reading materials.